 I love paranormal stories, and one set in a historical setting sounded intriguing.
-However, I had a hard time reading this book.
-There were a lot of disturbing scenes and few reasons to like either the hero or heroine.
-Although I felt bad for the heroine for her loveless, cruel, and disturbing marriage, the romance behind her husband’s back didn’t sit well with me.
+However, I had a hard time reading this book because there were a lot of disturbing scenes.
 The husband was a well written and believable villain.
 I was sad Elizabeth had to endure a marriage to him.

 As Miss Elizabeth Marshfield, I’ve never had a choice.
 My marriage to Sir Charles Dempsey is arranged.
 Love plays no role in this, but my sizable dowry does.
 On my eighteenth birthday, as I promise to honor and obey, eerie voices unlock a curse and an ancient magic I didn’t know I possessed, and they won’t rest until I answer them.